Grocery Shopping in China

 It is no secret that China is the home to many kinds of delicious foods.
 I have been teaching English in China for about 3 months, Some expats find the local restaurants so inexpensive and the foods so tasty that they rarely go shopping for groceries themselves.
 My Chinese colleagues often act surprised that I cook for myself and bring my own lunch and/or dinner every day.
 However, eventually you will need to go to the supermarket for something (shampoo, soap, deodorant, etc.) or develop a desire to make your food in your own way.
 Depending on where you live, there may be more than one way to accomplish this.

 There will also be a Chinese supermarket somewhere in your city.
 These tend to be on the bottom floors of shopping centers, so if you don’t know where a supermarket is, it’s a good bet to seek out the closest shopping center and take a trip downstairs.
 You may have to leave your bags, except for a purse, at a front desk, or lock them in a front locker, so be sure you keep your form of payment with you.
 If you get set up to use WeChat or AliPay, no problem – just make sure you have your phone.
 But if you’re paying with cash, as you certainly will be for awhile after you get here, as your bank account will take a little time to get set up, don’t forget about keeping some cash on you until you have a full cart at the check-out.
 You may be asked if you want a bag.
-China is on a mission to reduce plastic bags, so you bring your own and go ahead and take the shopping bag.
+China is on a mission to reduce plastic bags when you go grocery shopping, so you bring your own and go ahead and take the shopping bag.
 I like to reuse mine as trash can liners.
 But the supermarkets will charge you a small amount if you don’t bring your own bag.

 Shopping with Courage